KaytonFletcher/database/p3/Report.md

 Neither executable requires user input.
 However, `test.out` must have a command line argument for which test you wish to run. `gtests.out` does need a valid location for the HeapDB for the `nation` and `region` relations.

 The unit tests created with gtest are all located in `gtests/main.cc`.
-The gtests created test the operations created.
+The gtests created test the relational operations created.

+To run the program that enables database creation, simply run `./a2test.out`.
+From there you may choose option 1 to create a sorted database or option 2 to create a heap database.
+For either, you must specify the relation you wish to create.
+Both use the locations specified in `test.cat` to retrieve and write files.
+For sorted files, you must also specify the run length and sorting order desired.

 ## ./runTestCases.sh Output
 ![Import File](./screenshots/output1.png)